dmdque/blockchain-engineer/README.md

 - One of the best demos: https://blockchaindemo.io/ Just click start demo in the top right corner.

 ## Ethereum
-Ethereum has the most mindshare when it comes to blockchain platforms.
-It was the first ans is by far the most advanced platform and has the most developed resources.
-Other blockchain platforms like Cardano or Neo will improve and may eat into the mindshare, but for now we will focus mostly on Ethereum.
+Ethereum has the most mind share when it comes to blockchain platforms.
+It was the first and is by far the most advanced platform and has the most developed resources.
+Other Blockchain platforms like Cardano or Neo will improve and may eat into the mind share, but for now we will focus mostly on Ethereum.

 ### Solidity
 - [Introductory tutorial and reference](https://github.com/nemild/learnxinyminutes-docs/blob/update-to-latest-solidity/solidity.html.markdown)